semgrep/semgrep-docs/docs/deployment/deployment-checklist.md

 <tbody>
 <tr>
 <td rowspan="2">Run Semgrep continuously in your CI workflows.</td>
 <td>Add or make changes to CI jobs.
-This includes committing configuration files for each</td>
+This includes committing configuration files for each repository.</td>
 </tr>
 <tr>
 <td>Define environment variables and storing secrets.</td>